-The beauty of such tools is that they work across hardware boundaries.
-All you need is access to the document in question, then you can edit it from a browser.
-Most people at RAIDBOXES work with Apple but some also work with Microsoft.
-With our authors and partners it's also a mixed bag.
+The beauty of these tools is that they work across hardware boundaries.
+All you need is a share for the document, then you can edit it from a browser.
+Most of the staff at Raidboxes work with Apple, but some also with Microsoft.
+Our authors and partners are similarly diverse.

 With virtual tools, this no longer matters.
 You can still export your Google Docs and spreadsheets if you need to.
 Including into the following formats:

 - Microsoft Word or Excel

 - RTF, PDF, .txt